ANCHORS

 When it comes to trauma, we are dealing with negative anchors, which have survival fears attached to them.

-When a distressing event happens, and the trauma (our reaction to it) is not resolved,
+When an overwhelming distressing event happens, and the trauma (our reaction to it) is not resolved,

 the experience becomes an anchor for the fear and other reactions we had at the time,